knewplay/course-vex-vrc-in-c/session5.md

 * Recall our VEX V5 has 21 ports, and we can connect our sensor to any port.
 * Clean and simple way: ```#define SENSOR_1 11```
 * ```SENSOR_1``` can now be used to reference our sensor connected to port 11
-* Put all sensor declarations in header file for better organization
+* If you have many sensors, put their declarations in header file for better organization

 ---